TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 16/Genesis 16.14.md

 ---

-Wherefore the well was called Beer-lahai-roi; behold, it is between Kadesh and Bered.
+Therefore the well was called Beer Lahai Roi.
+Behold, it is between Kadesh and Bered.